luc8080/AI-Assisted-Learning/README.md

 # 20250315
 OpenAI Agents SDK (https://openai.github.io/openai-agents-python/)

-use Google Gemini on OpenAI Agents SDK example see: UseGeminiEx1.py
+use Google Gemini With the OpenAI Agents example see: UseGeminiEx1.py

 # 20250309